Pinelands, Cape Town: Retail

-Sports

-Pinelands has sporting facilities including tennis and lawn bowling clubs.
-Other sports include the cricket and hockey clubs situated at The Oval sports grounds situated on St. Stephens Road just off Forest Drive.
-Pinelands hockey club was founded in 1937 and is currently one of the largest clubs in the country fielding 12 men’s teams and 7 ladies teams in the Western Province Hockey Union league.
-Both the men’s and ladies’ first teams play in the Grand Challenge league with the men's team having won the title for the first time in 2006.
-In 2008 Pinelands Hockey Club produced three Olympians – Marvin Bam, Paul Blake and Austin Smith.
-Austin Smith was made the South African Men's Captain, having first played hockey for the Red School and the Pinelands High School.
+Pinelands contains two small shopping centers.
+The first, and largest, is Howard Centre, which is located on Howard Drive.
+Both the road and the shopping center are named after Ebenezer Howard, who led the 20th century garden city movement upon which Pinelands was established.
+The second retail center is Central Square.

+Healthcare

+Life Healthcare Group's Vincent Pallotti Hospital and its consulting suites are located along Alexandra Road in Pinelands, as is the Western Cape Dental Laboratory, and Netcare's Medicross Pinelands clinic.

 Politics

-Pinelands is part of ward 53 of the City of Cape Town.
-The ward also includes Thornton, Maitland Garden Village, Epping Industria 1, Ndabeni and part of Maitland; the current ward councillor is Riad Davids of the Democratic Alliance.
-Of the six voting districts in this ward, three of them cover Pinelands: the voting stations are at the Pinelands Primary School, Pinelands High School, and Pinehurst Primary School.
-Generally, the majority of voters in the Pinelands area of the Ward vote for the Democratic Alliance.
+Pinelands is part of ward 53 within Subcouncil 16 of the City of Cape Town.
+The ward also includes Thornton, Maitland Garden Village, Epping Industria 1, Ndabeni and part of Maitland.

+The ward is currently represented by Councilor Riad Davids of the Democratic Alliance.

+Of the six voting districts in ward 53, three cover Pinelands.
+Voting stations for Pinelands are situated at Pinelands Primary School, Pinelands High School, and Pinehurst Primary School.
+Generally, the majority of voters in Pinelands vote for the Democratic Alliance.

 The following tables show the sum of the votes cast in the three Pinelands voting districts at the most recent national, provincial and local elections.